therealinvoker/GPT-code-copy-button/README.md

 This Chrome extension was created with the help of OpenAI's GPT model and community contributions.

 ## Support
-If you encounter any issues or need assistance, feel free to contact the developer at [developer@example.com](mailto:developer@example.com).
+If you encounter any issues or need assistance, feel free to contact the developer at twitter @invoker.